Leaving Tempo: a working playbook for moving Jira worklogs

 Shape A: another Jira plugin.
 Clockwork is the closest substitute for “Tempo’s UI without Tempo’s price”.
 It lives in the Jira tab, ships a timesheet, and on Jira Cloud is free up to ten users (Clockwork Lite).
 If your finance team’s report is the thing that matters most, this is the lowest-friction switch.
 You’re trading one Marketplace dependency for another, but at lower cost and with less surface area.

 Shape B: a Jira-native desktop tracker.
 Planim Time, which is the tool I work on.
-The trade-off: you move the timer out of the browser and into a menu-bar app, which is faster day-to-day for engineers and slower to onboard for a manager who’s used to clicking around in Jira.
-Two-way worklog sync means a Tempo worklog that was already on the Jira issue keeps existing; Planim Time just stops being a stranger to it.
+You move the timer out of the browser and into a menu-bar app, which is faster day-to-day for engineers and slower to onboard for a manager used to Jira.
+New entries become ordinary user-authored Jira worklogs.
+Existing Tempo rows remain anonymised and do not automatically become editable Planim history, so keep the export and start a clean cutover unless you build a dedicated backfill.
 There’s a longer write-up in why a desktop Jira tracker, not a Marketplace plugin if you want the engineering rationale.

-I wrote a fuller comparison of the five we see come up most often; I won’t re-litigate it here.
+I wrote a fuller comparison of the five we see come up most often, and a shortlist of Tempo alternatives organised by use case if you want named candidates for each shape; I won’t re-litigate either here.

 The decision rule that’s worked for the teams I’ve talked to: ask the person who actually reads the report.
 If the answer is “Jira”, pick Shape A or B. If the answer is “the tracker’s dashboard”, Shape C is fine.
 If the answer is “an Excel file someone exports once a month”, any of them will do and price wins.